-Children who need foster (temporary) homes are of all races and from all ethnic and socioeconomic backgrounds.
+Children who need resource family homes (formerly called foster homes) are of all ages and from all ethnic and socioeconomic backgrounds.
 Most of the children are school age.
 Some are sisters and brothers who do not want to live apart.
-They have experienced separation from family and the effects of abuse or neglect, but they are still growing and learning and can blossom in a family able to offer them safety.
+They have experienced separation from family and the effects of abuse or neglect, but they are still growing and learning and can blossom in a family able to offer them safety and stability.

 The child welfare staff members protect children from abuse and neglect, and work with birth families to help them keep their children safe.
 When children must be removed from their birth families, the first priority is to locate relatives that can care for the children.
-If none are available, they are placed in temporary foster homes.
+If none are available, they are placed with a temporary resource family.
 In most cases, birth parents are provided with services for six to eighteen months to help them reunify (reunite) with their children.

 Foster Care Opportunities:

-Become a Resource Parent: As a resource parent, you open your home to a child(ren) needing temporary care.
-On average, children usually live with their resource families from three to twelve months.
+Become a Resource Parent: As a resource parent, you open your home to children needing temporary care.
+On average, children usually live with their resource family from three to twelve months.
 Children enter foster care because their biological families are presently unable to take care of them.
-Resource families provide loving and stable homes, as well as support to birth families, until children can be reunited with their own parents or move on to an alternative permanent home.
+Resource families provide loving and stable homes, as well as support to birth families, until children can be reunited with their own parents or move on to a permanent home.
 Adults of all ages and ethnic backgrounds and families of all compositions are needed.
-You may be single, part of a couple (married or not), male or female, and of any sexual orientation.
+You may be single, part of a couple (married or not), any gender identity, and of any sexual orientation.
 You may rent or own your home.
 A small monthly stipend is provided to help offset the cost of meeting the children's basic needs.

 Anyone interested in learning more about becoming a resource parent is invited to an orientation.
-Co-facilitated by a social worker and a foster parent, information regarding the children and their needs as well as an account of what it is really like to be a foster parent will be presented.
+Co-facilitated by a social worker and a foster/resource parent, information regarding the application process, the children and their needs, as well as, an account of what it is really like to be a resource parent will be presented.

 Schedule of Orientations on Foster Care: